Are you curious about the taste of your baby’s formula?

 So you may be asking yourself does formula taste the same as breast milk?

-It’s worth noting that the taste of breast milk varies between mothers, because it is often influenced by what mom eats and drinks.
+It’s worth noting that the flavor of breast milk varies between mothers, because it is often influenced by what mom eats and drinks.

 This is why changing mom’s diet is one potential solution if your baby is experiencing digestion issues and has smelly farts.